Siftah/get_iplayer/installation.md

 <a name="linux-package"></a>
 ### Package Manager Installation

 Some Linux/Unix distributions have get_iplayer packages in their software repositories.
 These packages are installed using the package manager provided with your Linux/Unix distribution.
-Installing a packaged version of get_iplayer will automatically install other required applications and libraries, including Perl modules and external.  get_iplayer is packaged different for different systems, so some components may require separate installation using your package manager.
+Installing a packaged version of get_iplayer will automatically install other required applications and libraries, including Perl modules and external programs.  get_iplayer is packaged differently for different systems, so some components may require separate installation using your package manager.

 Instructions for Linux/Unix distributions known to have up-to-date get_iplayer packages are given below.
 If get_iplayer is not packaged for your system, use the manual installation instructions above.

 <a name="linux-package-debian"></a>
+<a name="linux-package-debian7"></a>
 #### Debian

+These instructions are for Debian 7.0 (stable, wheezy).
+Information for Debian 6 (oldstable, squeeze) can be found [below](linux-package-debian6).

 ##### Command-line Interface (CLI)

-###### Debian 7 (stable, wheezy)

 1. Install get_iplayer package (note that package name contains hyphen, not underscore):